zhulabgroup/batchplanet/README.md

 ***

+## Example Workflow

+For a complete example of the package in action, see **vignettes/vignette.Rmd**.
+This document demonstrates steps in downloading PlanetScope data and processing time series using a subset of NEON site data.

+***

 ## Testing

-We have basic **testthat** unit tests covering our core, pure-R functionality:
+We have developed **testthat** unit tests covering all core functions.

-- **whittaker_smoothing_filling()**
-  Checks that a perfect linear ramp remains highly correlated after smoothing, and that gaps longer than `maxgap` stay as `NA`.

-- **determine_seasonality()**
-  Verifies that a flat sequence is correctly flagged non-seasonal, and a sinusoidal sequence is flagged seasonal (with warnings suppressed).

-- **read_data_product()**
-  Confirms that `.rds` files in a product folder are read into a single data frame and that `site`/`group` are extracted from the filename.

-To run all tests from your package root in R:

 ```r
 # from within R or RStudio, with your working directory set to the package root
 devtools::test()
 ```
-***

-## Example Workflow

-For a complete example of the package in action, see **vignettes/vignette.Rmd**.
-This document demonstrates steps in downloading PlanetScope data and processing time series using a subset of NEON site data.

 ***